Accessory Dwelling Unit

 The rules say that no slab etc can be built within 1/2 of the Critical Root Zone.
 Driveways and walkways have been permitted in the 1/2 CRZ, yet the COA has gotten tougher on its interpretations.

-So the very first step in designing an ADU is to have a licensed survey to both a Tree and Topographic survey, including any trees on adjacent lots that might impact your design.
+So the very first step in designing an ADU is to get a licensed survey for both Trees and Topography, including any trees on adjacent lots that might impact your design.

 Setbacks